tnyaguire/survivor-api/README.md

 docker-compose up -d
 ```

+## API Documentation

+The api documentation is accessible on http://localhost:8080/spec.html

 ## Stop the System

 Stopping all the running containers is also simple with a single command: